HIST 3071 - History of Warfare

 The lectures will give basic historical background information, but they will also cover issues that the students themselves have raised in the workshops.
 As the course proceeds, students will have more and more control over what is covered in the lectures.

-In the workshops, we cover a variety of topics that are related to the two streams into which the course is divided: (i) the course of battle, and (ii) the face of battle.
-There is a particular focus on primary sources.Specific Course Requirements
+In the workshops, we cover a variety of topics that are related to (i) military history, and (ii) the social history of warfare.Specific Course Requirements

 N/A -